BitcoinUnlimited/BitcoinUnlimited/doc/developer-notes.md

   - *Explanation*: If the test suite is to be updated for a change, this has to be done first

+  - When implementing a PR, please enter provisional information (status: 'planned') into doc/buips.md .
+When a release is cut, this document shall be updated by whoever manages the release.

 Wallet
 -------